Bridge (graph theory): Relation to vertex connectivity

 Bridges are closely related to the concept of articulation vertices, vertices that belong to every path between some pair of other vertices.
 The two endpoints of a bridge are articulation vertices unless they have a degree of 1, although it may also be possible for a non-bridge edge to have two articulation vertices as endpoints.
 Analogously to bridgeless graphs being 2-edge-connected, graphs without articulation vertices are 2-vertex-connected.

 In a cubic graph, every cut vertex is an endpoint of at least one bridge.

 Bridgeless graphs

 A bridgeless graph is a graph that does not have any bridges.
 Equivalent conditions are that each connected component of the graph has an open ear decomposition, that each connected component is 2-edge-connected, or (by Robbins' theorem) that every connected component has a strong orientation.

 An important open problem involving bridges is the cycle double cover conjecture, due to Seymour and Szekeres (1978 and 1979, independently), which states that every bridgeless graph admits a multi-set of simple cycles which contains each edge exactly twice.

 Tarjan's bridge-finding algorithm

-The first linear time algorithm for finding the bridges in a graph was described by Robert Tarjan in 1974.
+The first linear time algorithm (linear in the number of edges) for finding the bridges in a graph was described by Robert Tarjan in 1974.
 It performs the following steps: